 If you’ve ever traveled to an out-of-town wedding, you’ve probably been greeted with a bag at the hotel that contains snacks and local guides.

-You can still tell your guests about your favorite places without spending the money on supplies or the time on assembly.
+You can tell your out-of-town guests about your favorite places without spending money on supplies.
 Drop markers on a Google map that you can share with guests, or create a local scavenger hunt through the Stray Boots app.

 52. Don’t Favor Favors

-Lutkus is a minimalistic wedding planner (she suggested skipping save-the-date cards and decorations, too).
-“Skip the wedding favors,” she dared to suggest.
+“Skip the wedding favors,” Lutkus said.
 “They are cute, but what do guests really do with them after the wedding?”

-If you really want to provide favors, have them offer a dual purpose: Lutkus-approved favors include bubbles to blow at the ceremony and something personalized to eat at the reception or save for later.
+If you really want to provide favors, make sure they serve a dual purpose, like bubbles to blow at the ceremony or something personalized to eat at the reception or save for later.

 53. Give Guests a Gift